-This guide is intended to serve as an introduction to the most commonly used types of litter, including the positives and negatives associated with each one, so you can find an option that suits your needs perfectly.
+This guide is intended to serve as an introduction to the most commonly used, yet different types of cat litter, including the positives and negatives associated with each one, so you can find an option that suits your needs perfectly.

 This is the most common type of litter and the one you’re most likely to see if you buy from your local pet or grocery store.
 Made from bentonite clay, it forms little balls when your cat urinates, allowing you to scoop it out with ease.

 One of the major advantages of clumping clay is that it keeps messes relatively contained.
 The urine is quickly absorbed as the litter clumps, so only a small portion is used up; the rest is left clean and ready to go for next time.
 As a result, you don’t have to change the entire box as frequently.

 Clumping clay is one of the least expensive types of litter, making it a smart choice for budget-conscious cat owners.
 You can buy large boxes relatively cheaply, and many pet stores have giant mounds of the stuff available for you to bag that is much less expensive than the name-brand options.

 The biggest problem most cat lovers have with this stuff is the fact that it makes a mess.
 You’ll need to place a mat outside the litter box or else your cat is likely to track crumbs all over your carpet, and every time she buries her waste or you refill the box, you’ll kick up a fine cloud of dust.